• The Lava Lizard -

 • Make sure that you follow The Lava Lizard on Twitter, Facebook, Youtube and Tumblr

-Keys: blue cantrell, debelah morgan, des'ree, eamon, los del rio, rakim, sir mix-a-lot, the sugarhill gang, toni basil, way back wednesday
+Keys: blue cantrell, debelah morgan, des'ree, eamon, los del rio, rakim, sir mix-a-lot, the sugarhill gang, toni basil, truth hurts, way back wednesday

 Blu deserved so much more.